 As part of the board's regular meetings and in sessions specifically focussing on strategy, the directors have spent considerable time assessing and having regard to the impact of individual decisions and the group's operations on different stakeholder groups.
 This has included extensive discussion of points arising from engagement with shareholders, customers, employees, regulators and other groups.
-A key priority for the board this year has been the consideration of the impact of the pandemic on key stakeholder groups, including employees, customers, clients, partners and suppliers, and the directors received regular updates on developments relating to individual stakeholder groups.
+During the year, the directors received regular updates on developments relating to individual stakeholder groups.

-In the 2022 financial year, the board spent time considering its broader responsibility to help address the social, economic and environmental challenges facing its business, colleagues and customers.
+In the 2023 financial year, the board spent time considering its broader responsibility to help address the social, economic and environmental challenges facing its business, colleagues and customers.
 Throughout the year, the board has discussed the connection between the company's responsibility, wider stakeholder considerations and its long-term positioning, including the link to attracting and retaining talent at all levels of its operations, supporting customers, clients and partners, and the Group's continuing efforts towards reducing its impact on the environment.